-Cilantro is used in a great many different dishes, particularly Mexican and Asian dishes, but despite the growing popularity for this dish in cooking, you do not see cilantro growing in the home garden as much as you do other popular herbs.
-This may be due to the fact that many people think that growing cilantro is difficult.
+Cilantro (Coriandrum sativum) is used in a great many different dishes, particularly Mexican and Asian dishes.
+Despite the growing popularity for this dish in cooking, you don't see cilantro growing in the home garden as much as you do other popular herbs.
+This may be due to the fact that many people think growing cilantro is difficult.
 This is not the case at all.
 If you follow these few tips for growing cilantro, you will find that you will be successfully growing cilantro in no time at all.

 How to Plant Cilantro